mattwire/uk.co.mjwconsult.variablerecurpayments/README.md

 ### Custom Fields
 A set of custom fields are implemented for each Membership Type that allow you to:
 * Enable pro-rata of first amount.
+  * Pro-rata Start Month.
 * Enable minimum fee for first amount.
-* Set the monthly payment amounts for the whole year.
+* Set the monthly payment amounts for the whole year (12 fields for months January-December).

 ## Usage
 ### Enable/Disable Auto-Renew for memberships (User Interface)